thosgood/this-weeks-finds/markdown/101-151/week109.md

-But long before that, Newman, Penrose, and others started finding interesting relationships between general relativity and the mathematics of spin-1/2 particles\... relationships that much later would yield a theory of spacetime foam in which spinors play a crucial part!
+But long before that, Newman, Penrose, and others started finding interesting relationships between general relativity and the mathematics of spin-1/2 particles... relationships that much later would yield a theory of spacetime foam in which spinors play a crucial part!

 The best place to read about spinorial techniques in general relativity